Renaissance (Beyoncé album): Accolades

-At the end of 2022, Renaissance appeared atop a number of critics' lists ranking the year's top albums.
+At the end of 2022, Renaissance appeared atop several critics' lists ranking the year's top albums.
 According to Metacritic, it was the most prominently ranked record of 2022, and the album that was listed at number one by the most publications (25 publications).
-Renaissance was the most nominated album at the 65th Annual Grammy Awards, receiving nine including Album of the Year, Song of the Year and Record of the Year.
-This tied Beyoncé with Jay-Z as the most Grammy-nominated artist of all time.
+Renaissance was the most nominated album at the 65th Annual Grammy Awards, receiving eight including Album of the Year, Song of the Year and Record of the Year.
+This tied Beyoncé with Jay-Z as the most Grammy-nominated artists of all time.
 Her four wins made her the most awarded artist in Grammy history with 32 wins, surpassing the previous record of 31 that was held for 22 years by Hungarian-British conductor Georg Solti.
+Rolling Stone placed Renaissance at number 71 on their 500 Greatest Albums of All Time list.
+Pitchfork named the record the fifth best album of the 2020s so far, on their ranking of the one hundred best music projects released during this period (2020–2024).
+In 2025, Paste named the project the 8th best album of the 21st century so far.